meganoob1337/mixmate/README.md

 1. Navigate to localhost:3000.
 1. Once in the broswer, open developer tools and toggle the device toolbar.
 Set the view to any device.
 1. After steps listed above are complete you should be ready to use the app!

-*Please note, this app is currently in pre-deployment stage.

 ### Nashville Software School Front End Capstone
 ### &copy; Cole Bryant 2019